brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5304
 Because the five aggregates that make up our ordinary experience are the objective domain of clinging (upādāna), they are commonly called the five aggregates subject to clinging

+- Highlight(pink) - Location 5805
+there are these five aggregates subject to clinging...
+(Samyutta Nikaya 22:56; III 58–61)

 - Highlight(pink) - Location 5307
 One either grasps them and takes possession of them, that is, one appropriates them; or one uses them as the basis for views about one’s self or for conceit (“I am better than, as good as, inferior to others”), that is, one identifies with them.